OmkarMahajan07/Expense_Tracker_App/README.md

   threshold (percentage of the budget that, once reached, should start warning).
 - View a monthly breakdown that compares spending against budgets and marks each category as **OK**, **NEAR LIMIT**, or **EXCEEDED**.
+- Browse an **all‑expenses** table that lists every recorded expense across users, categories, and months.

 All interaction happens through standard HTML pages rendered by Flask—there is no JavaScript framework or separate API consumer involved.